stealeruv/Chainbase-AVS-node/README.md

 paste this in **`docker-compose.yml`**

-you can change the port if needed `portbaru:portlama`
+you can change the port if needed `8081:8081`

 ```
 services: